the rockets' red glare, the bombs bursting in air,|

 Baltimore, MD: Fort McHenry

 During the War of 1812, troops in the fort defended Baltimore Harbor, keeping the flag aloft and inspiring Francis Scott Key's "Star-Spangled Banner," now our national anthem.
-Watch the daily flag change at 9:30am & 4:20pm.
+Watch the daily flag raising & lowering (morning & late afternoon).

 Calvert County: Jefferson Patterson Park & Museum, St. Leonard, MD